p-mongodb/tenex/README.md

 Full build log with color.

+### Failure Reporting From JUnit XML Results

+If the test suite outputs its results in JUnit XML format, Tenex will provide a list of failed tests for each Evergreen task.

 ### Toolchain Tarball Retrieval

 Allows quickly getting URLs of built toolchain tarballs for the most